lief-project/LIEF/doc/sphinx/tutorials/10_android_formats.rst

   com.avast.android.lib.wifiscanner.internal.b$a - WifiScannerComponentFactory.java - 1 Methods

 In the DEX file format, there is a special attribute for classes that register the original source filename: `source_file_idx <https://source.android.com/devices/tech/dalvik/dex-format#class-def-item>`_.
 Some *obfuscators* mangle classes but keep this attribute!
-Since Java source filenames are associated with class names, we can easily recover the deobfuscated name uing:
+Since Java source filenames are associated with class names, we can easily recover the deobfuscated name using:

   * :attr:`lief.DEX.Class.source_filename`
   * :attr:`lief.DEX.Class.pretty_name`